thomas-sterber/MRadius/Readme.md

 # MRadius and MRadius-Manager

-MRadius helps you quickly setting up an Radius Service for Meraki POC environments as well as getting an cli based menue to manage it.
+MRadius helps you quickly configure a
+Freeradius running on a Raspberry for Meraki POC environments as well as getting an cli based menue to manage it.